J. Griffyth Fairfax

 James Griffyth Fairfax (15 July 1886 – 27 January 1976) was a British poet, translator, and politician.

 Biography

 Fairfax, a great-grandson of the Australian newspaper tycoon John Fairfax, was a member of the Fairfax family, and was educated at Winchester School and New College, Oxford.
 Fairfax departed permanently from Australia in 1904.

 He served in the 15th Indian Division for the duration of the First World War, and rose to the rank of captain in the Army Service Corps.

 His first volume of poetry was published in 1906.
 He was also active in literary circles and had an influence on and was influenced by his friend Ezra Pound.

+Married Rosetta Mary Glover, 10 October 1922 at St Paul's Church, Knightsbridge the daughter of Captain Sir John Hawley Glover.

 Fairfax was a Member of the UK House of Commons representing the borough constituency of Norwich for the Conservative and Unionist Party from the 1924 election until the 1929 election.